muldon/CROKAGE-replication-package/README.md

 ## Running the tool mode 2 - Obtaining the solutions via REST interface
 We provide a REST interface to enable other researchers to use CROKAGE as a baseline or repeat, improve or refute our results.
 If you are interested in obtaining the solutions for your programming tasks, you can call this interface from within your applications.
-For this, make a POST request to http://isel.ufu.br:8080/crokage/query/getsolutions, set in the header the "Content-Type" to "application/json" and pass the following parameters in JSON format:
+For this, make a POST request to http://isel.ufu.br:8080/crokage/query/getsolutions, set in the header the "Content-Type" to "application/json" and pass the parameters in JSON format as follows:

 ```

 {
-"numberOfComposedAnswers":5,
-"reduceSentences":false,
+ "numberOfComposedAnswers":10,
  "queryText":"how to insert an element array in a given position"
 }
 ```

 ### Example 1
 This is an example of making a REST call to CROKAGE using the [RESTED](https://chrome.google.com/webstore/detail/rested/eelcnbccaccipfolokglfhhmapdchbfg) plugin for Chrome.